dani-gouken/mailer-lite/README.md

 # Mailer lite coding test
 # Requirements
-- PHP 8.1, with all the required extension Laravel
+- PHP 8.1, with all the required extension for Laravel
 - Composer
 - Node runtime